Azure/az-cgpu-onboarding/Frequently-Asked-Questions.md

 (refer to https://elixir.bootlin.com/linux/latest/source/arch/x86/kernel/cpu/mshyperv.c#L445)

 NVIDIA is working on implementing SEV-SNP checks for Hyper-V and are planning on will releasing it with the TRD5 release in September 2024.

+## Q: My question is not listed above, where can I find the answer?
+If you are using an older release version and your question is not listed below, please try checking the [Legacy FAQ](Legacy-FAQ.md) page.